Vincent Scully

 Profile

-Vincent has been a member of Chambers since 2018, and he accepts instructions in all areas of Chambers’ practice, including crime, inquests and inquiries, and public law.
 Before coming to the bar, Vincent worked for three years in the Law Commission and at the Attorney General’s Office.
-This gave him valuable experience in a number of specialist areas, including firearms law, contempt of court, and sentencing.
+This gave him valuable experience in a number of specialist areas, including firearms law, and cases at the intersection of crime and public law.

 Expertise